msddev/Abring-SDK-Mobile-Backend-As-A-Service/README.md

 });
 ```
 **2. Mobile register**
-> Register a user with a mobile number with pattern `09123456789` required and name, phone, email, avatar optional.
+> Register a user with a mobile number with this pattern `09123456789` required and name, phone, email, avatar are optional.

 The avatar is from the File Object type.